 You can use the Sandbox to:

 The Square Sandbox can be great for exercising test scenarios, but it does have some limitations.
-For example, Square hardware, such as a POS terminal, cannot be used with the Sandbox.
+For example, Square hardware, such as a POS terminal, can't be used with the Sandbox.

 Sandbox limitations include the following:

-Square applications (first-party applications), including Square for Restaurants, Square Point of Sale, and Square Invoices, are not supported for testing in the Sandbox.
+- Square applications (first-party applications), including Square for Restaurants, Square Point of Sale, and Square Invoices, aren't supported for testing in the Sandbox.

-Connection V1 API calls are not supported, including the V1 Employees API and V1 Settlements API.
+- Connection V1 API calls aren't supported, including the V1 Employees API and V1 Settlements API.

-The Reader SDK 1.0 and Point of Sales API are not supported.
+- The Reader SDK 1.0 and Point of Sales API aren't supported.

-The Snippets API and Sites API are not supported.
+- The Snippets API and Sites API aren't supported.

-Testing the Terminal API is supported, but testing on the device itself is not.
+- Testing the Terminal API is supported, but testing on the device itself isn't.

-Gift cards generated by the Gift Cards API cannot be used with Virtual Terminal in the Sandbox.
-In addition, physical gift cards cannot be created or managed.
+- Gift cards generated by the Gift Cards API can't be used with Virtual Terminal in the Sandbox.
+In addition, physical gift cards can't be created or managed.

 The Seller Dashboard, when used with a test account in the Sandbox, has limitations as well.
 These limitations include the following:

-Refunds can be viewed but cannot be issued.
+- Refunds can be viewed but can't be issued.

 Create Sandbox test accounts and access the Sandbox Seller Dashboard in the Developer Dashboard.